IBM: The Rise and Fall and Reinvention of a Global Icon

 This is a very long history of IBM, which is exactly what it promised to be.
 I’m not sure what I was expecting.

 IBM was around for most of the 20th century.
-It got its started with scales and calculating machines – back in the early part of the 20th century, calculating stuff was complicated, hard work.
+It got started with scales and calculating machines – back in the early part of the 20th century, calculating stuff was complicated, hard work.

 From there it moved into punchcards, and it owned that market for decades.
 It basically held a monopoly over it.

 Then it moved into computers, and quickly became dominant with the sale of the System/360 which became the “mainframe of record” for businesses.
 From mainframes, it went into the personal computer market, but never did great at it.
 “PC Jr.” was a disaster, and the PC business just never really took off.
-IBM sold the consumer PC to Lenovo in 2005; then sold its server busines to them in 2014.
+IBM sold the consumer PC business to Lenovo in 2005; then also sold its server business to them in 2014.

 Regardless of its current status, IBM was a 20th century business icon.
 A lot of great research was done there, and a shocking number of tech luminaries cut their teeth there.
 The author even makes the claim that the children of former IBMers over-achieved more than normal, just because they watched their parents work hard for the company.